jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 TODO
 ^^^^

-* F : Rethink about task_init_terminated because it is not used at the moment
 * F : Load CSV : choose the separator.
 * F : Use the column names in all the processes (sl, fairness, visualization)
 * F : Move categorical transformation from FileDataSet to a preprocessing task